 Last update: March 2025

-OpenAI's O1 and O3-mini are advanced "reasoning" models that differ from the base GPT-4 (also known as GPT-4o) in how they process prompts and produce answers.
-These new AI models are specifically designed to think better and work very differently from GPT-4o when it comes to processing questions and solving complex problems.
-While GPT-4o is good at speed and everyday tasks, O1 and O3-mini are strong in "reasoning" tasks that require multiple steps of thought.
+OpenAI's O1 and O3-mini are advanced "reasoning" models that differ from the basic GPT-4 (also known as GPT-4o) in how they process prompts and produce responses.
+These new AI models are specifically designed to think better and work very differently than GPT-4o when it comes to processing questions and solving complex problems.
+While GPT-4o excels in speed and everyday tasks, O1 and O3-mini are particularly strong in "reasoning" tasks that require multiple thinking steps.

-In this blog post, we compare these models to GPT-4o and look at how their enhanced reasoning capability can help businesses improve their AI applications.
-We discuss the strengths of O1 and O3-mini, such as their larger memory and better accuracy, and provide practical tips for choosing the right model for your business needs.
+In this blog post, we will compare these models with GPT-4o and examine how their improved reasoning capabilities can help companies enhance their AI applications.
+We will discuss the strengths of O1 and O3-mini, such as their larger memory and better accuracy, and provide practical tips for choosing the right model for your business needs.

 Differences between O1/O3-mini and GPT-4o